Keeping Things Cool In Your Growroom

 When plants become overheated, they begin to show signs of stress.
 Heat stress can result in spindly young plants and mature plants that fail to flower or fruit properly.
-Excessive heat also makes plants more susceptible to disease, and a hydroponic set-up can provide the conditions necessary for destructive micro-organisms to thrive.
-Beat the heat with these 10 proven strategies.
+Excessive heat also makes plants more susceptible to disease.

 Insulate or Relocate Your Growroom

 Lighting might be the main culprit causing dangerous heat spikes, but it may not be the only offender.
 Poor insulation on a south-facing exterior wall, or a growroom located directly under a hot roof, can worsen heat problems too.

 Adding insulation and moving the growroom to the basement are both solutions that can help.
 Below ground level installations are typically cooler because the surrounding soil provides natural insulation.

 Low relative humidity increases the impact of heat on plants.
 Plants use transpiration, exhaling water vapor through their leaves, to help stay cool in hot weather.
 If their efforts aren’t strong enough, they become stressed, and important functions like photosynthesis slow down or stop.